On optimal designs using topology optimization for flow through porous media applications: EFFECT OF PRESSURE-DEPENDENT VISCOSITY ON OPTIMAL LAYOUTS

 In order to ensure the above-mentioned trend is not specific to the previous problem, we will consider another canonical problem.
-Figure \ref{Fig:Pipe_Bend} provides the problem description along with boundary conditions.
-Note the difference between the previous and this problems lies in the location of the outlet (cf. figures \ref{Fig:Rect_domain2} and \ref{Fig:Pipe_Bend}).
-We also use this new problem to study the effect of aspect ratio on the optimal layouts by solving on two configurations -- a square domain ($a = b = 1.0$) and a rectangular domain ($a = 2.0$ and $b = 1.5$).
+Figure \ref{Fig:Pipe_bend_description} provides a pictorial description of this new problem.
+The difference between the previous and this problem lies in the location of the outlet (cf. figures \ref{Fig:Rect_domain2} and \ref{Fig:Pipe_bend_description}).